The Nest

 It lures the industry’s top talent with lavish signing bonuses or stock options and specializes in high-margin, luxury homes in upscale, coastal markets.

 What Compass calls “technology” remains, in fact, local marketing tools.
 Think of software to book client appointments instead of a notepad: this is not “tech.”
-This recent article from Bloomberg casts doubt on this very rich valuation.
+This recent article from Bloomberg casts doubt on this rich valuation.

 visiting a NYC home: manhattan listingSince its founding in 2013, Compass has grown to 2,000 agents in 10 regions, sometimes offering them free stock options, with plans to add another ten markets by 2020.
 It claims it had $180 million in revenue last year and is on track to make $350 million this year.

-However, Compass is not a FinTech.
-But a real estate brokerage agency.
+However, Compass is not a FinTech but a real estate brokerage agency.
 No one can change that the Compass model’s success will remain based on traditional brokerage metrics.

 These metrics evolve as I am writing this article.
 Compass Real Estate NYC raised money based on growth and high margins.

 This valuation is a blatant lie to their current and new investors.
-The old 6% model is already over, and 5% is the new 6%.
-I predict 4% and very soon at 3%, maybe even 2%.
+The old 6% model is over, and 5% is the new 6%.
+I predict 4% and soon at 3%, maybe even 2%.

 Real Estate Ponzi Scheme: money in a jarTechnology has changed the way business is done in ways that were unimaginable a decade ago.
-Experts say that residential real estate practices should adapt and evolve.
-Now, buyers and sellers have unlimited access to property listings and other information that was once hard to get.
+Experts say that residential and commercial real estate practices should adapt and evolve.
+Now, potential buyers and sellers have unlimited access to property listings and other information that was once hard to get.

 Brokers had an insight into the business.
 Brokers are still valuable and play a significant role in real estate transactions.
 However, it is realistic to say their role has changed and should be reflected in the commissions they receive.